 The jungle walk is pretty straightforward and not strenuous at all.

 It follows a flat path through the jungle that is mostly paved at first, and then at times cuts through the trees on a dirt path.

 I wore sandals and didn’t get any bug bites, but this was in the dry season, and the reserve is also known to have black tarantulas.
 So wearing shoes and bug spray is probably best!

-The biggest reason to tour Tangkoko park is to see the wildlife.
+The biggest reason to tour Tangkoko National Reserve is to see the wildlife.

 There are literally hundreds of Indonesian animal species living in the park, including a bunch of endemic species that only exist in Sulawesi.